pushpabrol/sample-regular-web-app-multiple-passport-auth0-strategies/README.md

-# Auth0 Regular Webapp Embedded Login With Sso And Api
+# Auth0 Regular Webapp with multiple passport strategies

 This is the demonstration app for showing how a Regular Web App can integrate and allow login from 2 Auth0 tenants.
 This is a one-stop shop for illustrating: